 Taxable Supplies

-There are five major elements of the definition of taxable supply in France:
+There are five major elements of the definition of a taxable supply in France:

 VAT in local languages | Taxe sur la valeur ajoutée or TVA |